Graduate Trainee Solicitor Scheme

 We expect our trainees to get involved in client work straight away and to make valuable contributions to the firm and our success.
 Gordons trainees can expect training and support from across the firm throughout the two year programme.

-There is always fierce competition for our training places.
+There is always fierce competition for our graduate trainee solicitor places.
 Although we do look for academic achievement, we also place strong emphasis on character and are looking for people with the right attitude and personality to forge a career with us.

 Key dates for the application process are:

 - Summer vacation scheme application deadline: 31 January 2022

 - Training contract application deadline: 30 April 2022

 If you have any questions about the process, please email firstname.lastname@example.org.

 Two Year Contract